vinod-kha/Amazon-deployment/README.md

       * Select “Data Sources.”
       * Click on the “Add data source” button.
       * Choose “Prometheus” as the data source type.
-      *In the “HTTP” section:
+      * In the “HTTP” section.
-      *Set the “URL” to http://localhost:9090 (assuming Prometheus is running on the same server).
+      * Set the “URL” to http://localhost:9090 (assuming Prometheus is running on the same server).
-      *Click the “Save & Test” button to ensure the data source is working.
+      * Click the “Save & Test” button to ensure the data source is working.
    8. Import a Dashboard
       Importing a dashboard in Grafana is like using a ready-made template to quickly create a set of charts and graphs for monitoring your data, without having to build them from scratch.

       * Click on the “+” (plus) icon in the left sidebar to open the “Create” menu.
       * Select “Dashboard.”